 (A) After selecting a solicited or unsolicited proposal for a public-private initiative, the department of transportation shall enter into a public-private agreement for a transportation facility with the selected private entity or any configuration of private entities.
 An affected jurisdiction may be a party to a public-private agreement entered into by the department and a selected private entity or combination of private entities.

-(5) Whether user fees will be collected on the transportation facility and the basis by which such user fees shall be determined and modified;
+(e) Whether user fees, administrative fees, or other charges will be collected for use of the transportation facility in accordance with sections 5531.11 to 5531.18 of the Revised Code and the basis by which such user fees, administrative fees, or other charges shall be determined and modified;

 (C) A public-private agreement under this section may provide for any of the following: